AGCO Automotive Vehicle Questions Page

 [Back to top]

-24. I purchased a used vehicle recently and the owner told me it was in very good condition.
+37. I purchased a used vehicle recently and the owner told me it was in very good condition.
 I did not have it inspected until after the purchase and have learned it needs over $2000.00 in maintenance and repair.

 The Louisiana Redhibition law sometimes covers such things.
-Go to Links and click of that section for more details.
+Go to Links and click on that section for more details.
 A lot depends on the nature of the repairs to be done and if you paid close to retail price for the vehicle.

-Maintenance items, though they can be quite pricey are normally not considered a defect in the vehicle.
+Maintenance items, though they can be very pricey are normally not considered a defect in the vehicle.
 An exception might be if you were told they were all up to date, and they were not.
 Also when a vehicle is purchased at a discounted price [far below retail] much more responsibility is shifted to the buyer, caveat emptor.

 [Back to top]

-25. I really like a vehicle I am looking at, but it has a Car Fax report of a serious collision.
+38. I really like a vehicle I am looking at, but it has a Car Fax report of a serious collision.
 Should I avoid this vehicle?

 I would advise a pre-purchase inspection of the vehicle, by a professional.
 Insurance companies often rate severity, on the amount spent, relative to the value of the vehicle.
 In reality, seriousness is a factor of how well the vehicle is repaired.